YARA BELGIUM S.A.

 23 May 2023

-Their ask — Yara requests that PPAs remain voluntary alongside liquid forward markets and carefully designed CfDs.
+Message — Yara requests that PPAs remain voluntary alongside liquid forward markets and carefully designed CfDs.
 They argue PPAs present multiple barriers for industrial consumers with baseload needs and cannot alone deliver competitive conditions.
 The company calls for technology-neutral adequacy mechanisms and priority access to renewable capacity for hard-to-abate industries.123

-How it helps them — This would reduce electricity costs for their decarbonization plans requiring substantially increased decarbonized electricity.45
+Why — This would reduce electricity costs for their decarbonization plans requiring substantially increased decarbonized electricity.45

-Who loses — Renewable developers lose guaranteed offtakers if priority access goes to heavy industry.6
+Impact — Renewable developers lose guaranteed offtakers if priority access goes to heavy industry.6

 Meeting with Aleksandra Tomczak (Cabinet of Executive Vice-President Frans Timmermans), Lukas Visek (Cabinet of Executive Vice-President Frans Timmermans) and